department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2021-01-13-web-component-library.md

 One of the additional benefits of Web Components is how they can be styled.
 Each Component can have its own styles scoped to its [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) (this means that if a Component renders a `<div>`, the Component's CSS can broadly style the `div` node without worrying about it affecting all the other `<div>`s on the page).
 As a result, each component will have its own CSS file which also makes use of global [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
 These variables will be modeled after `formation`/`uswds`.

 For now each Component will have its own styles _implicitly_ based off of USWDS, which resemble what is currently available in the Design System.
 Potential future work would involve explicitly importing USWDS component stylesheets into each Component's CSS file.
+See [USWDS styles](#uswds-styles) for ideas on explicitly using USWDS 2.0 styles, and some obstacles that were discovered during an experiment.

 #### Loading Web Components on va.gov